-Family members working in the same department as of the date this policy is adopted will be exempt from this policy.
-Employees who become family members after the adoption of this policy will also be exempt, although future transfers, promotions and new shift assignments shall be governed by this policy.
+Family members working in the same department as of the date this policy is adopted (last updated August 20, 2013) will be exempt from this policy.
 Employees who marry each other or cohabitate together after they are both employed by the City, shall notify the City and, if one of them is in a supervisory position over the other, the employee in the supervisory capacity shall be discharged unless the other employee, within thirty (30) days of such marriage, resigns or transfers to a vacancy in another department for which he or she can qualify.

-Exceptions - The Ottumwa Beach may have family members working at the Beach.
+The Ottumwa Beach may have family members working at the Beach.
 However, employees may not be supervised by family members.